gitlabhq/gitlabhq/doc/api/groups.md

 ## Remove group

 Removes group with all projects inside.
+Only available to group owners and administrators.

 ```
 DELETE /groups/:id